 According to data released by the German Labor Ministry, exactly 2.033 people in the world still receive pension payments from Germany meant for war victims and collaborators of the World War II Nazi regime.

-Most of the beneficiaries are in Europe, with the highest number found in Poland (573), followed by people residing in Slovenia (184), Austria (101), Croatia (71), France (54) and the U.K. (34).
+Most of the beneficiaries of these Nazi-era pensions are in Europe, with the highest number found in Poland (573), followed by people residing in Slovenia (184), Austria (101), Croatia (71), France (54) and the U.K. (34).
 Several dozen people in the Czech Republic (94) and Hungary (48) also reportedly count among the recipients of these pension payments, which range from 435 to nearly 1.300 euros per month.
 Although exact data remains unknown, it’s estimated that an important share of those recipients are not country nationals but Germans or people with German roots who moved to other countries after the war.